pentschev/python-overhead/README.md

 1. `python/python-async.py`: measures runtime of asynchronous Python coroutines;
 1. `python/python-asyncio-task.py`: measures runtime of `asyncio` Python tasks;

+## CUDA

+Although generally quick given the amount of work a single CUDA kernel generally performs, launching kernels has also a cost, thus a sample `cuda/time_kernel_launch` is included to measure runtime of kernel launches.

 ## Running

 A script to measure all runtimes is provided for convenience.
 It will build C++ binaries and run them, followed by running the Python scripts.
 A sample output is provided below: